-Working 365 days a year, CCDA takes people from poverty to sustained livelihood so that they can more fully contribute to and participate in society by:
+Working 365 days a year, Catholic Charities takes people from poverty to sustained livelihood so that they can more fully contribute to and participate in society by:

-- Collecting and distributing nearly 1,000,000 pounds of food to the hungry
+- Collecting and distributing more than 1,160,000 pounds of food to the hungry.

-- Extending Emergency Assistance funds to nearly 1,200 people to avoid eviction and loss of utilities.
+- Extending Emergency Assistance funds to help 2,735 people avoid eviction and loss of utilities.

-Each year, 110 professional staff members and more than 2,700 volunteers serve tens of thousands of individuals in need.
-Catholic Charities of the Diocese of Arlington’s five year goal is to significantly expand services throughout the 21-county region.
+Each year, 120 professional staff members and more than 2,600 volunteers serve tens of thousands of individuals in need.
 We will continue to work cooperatively with a variety of non-profit agencies, parishes and churches, and business, community and youth groups to expand our service reach, and to reduce any duplication of these needed services.
 This commitment to go where the help is needed is a critical aspect of Catholic Charities in the Diocese of Arlington and where your financial help is needed most.